In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 There are many tripods on the market these days, and with a universal smartphone mount, you will be able to use them with your mobile phone.
 I have put together a list of my favorite tripods for smartphone photography.
 The tripods in our top 3 are lightweight, flexible, yet sturdy and reliable.
 And you do not have to break the bank to buy them.

 Another critical piece of equipment that works wonders in combination with a tripod is a wireless remote shutter.
 It will help you avoid smartphone movement in your shots.
 When shooting on a tripod, even the slightest vibrations can end up being visible in your photographs.
 Touching your smartphone screen will create movement and vibrations.

-If you don’t have a wireless shutter, you can find our top 3 here.
+If you don’t have a wireless shutter, you can find my top 2 here.
 Or you can even use the headphones provided with your phone to release the shutter.
 Most headphones can do this by pressing the volume up or down button after you attached it to the headphone jack of your smartphone.

 5. Pack a torch or headlight

 It is probably not your go-to gear item for smartphone photography, but it can come in very handy during the blue hour.
 Whether you decide to do a photoshoot before sunrise or after sunset, it will be dark.
 A good light will help you with setting your tripod.